joeyday/glideguide.blog/_posts/2023-02-02-friends-dont-let-friends-use-glideajax.md

 - fetch
 ---

-<abbr>I used to hate writing [GlideAjax](https://docs.servicenow.com/bundle/tokyo-application-development/page/app-store/dev_portal/API_reference/GlideAjax/concept/c_GlideAjaxAPI.html) Script Includes</abbr>, but I haven't written one in probably five years.
+<span class="lead">I used to hate writing [GlideAjax](https://docs.servicenow.com/bundle/tokyo-application-development/page/app-store/dev_portal/API_reference/GlideAjax/concept/c_GlideAjaxAPI.html) Script Includes</span>, but I haven't written one in probably five years.
 How have I avoided it?
 Easy!
 Let me show you how to hit the [Table <abbr>API</abbr>](https://docs.servicenow.com/bundle/tokyo-application-development/page/integrate/inbound-rest/concept/c_TableAPI.html) in a Client Script using vanilla JavaScript.

 The preferred way using modern JavaScript is with the [Fetch <abbr>API</abbr>](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 Here's an example to pull the ten oldest Incident records: